Skip to content

 Why must a FAT be defined in the contract?

-A Factory Acceptance Test is not a generic checklist the supplier runs as a courtesy.
-It is a defined obligation in the purchase contract: an inspection and test plan agreed between buyer and supplier, naming the tests to be performed, the standards they will follow, the measurement criteria, the equipment to be used, and the witnessing arrangement.
+A Factory Acceptance Test is a defined obligation in the purchase contract: an inspection and test plan agreed between buyer and supplier, naming the tests to be performed, the standards they will follow, the measurement criteria, the equipment to be used, and the witnessing arrangement.
 The FAT exists in the form the contract defines.

 That contractual basis is what gives the FAT its weight.
 In many contracts, FAT acceptance is tied to a payment, shipment, or documentation milestone; failure gives the buyer specific rights (corrective action, re-test, deferred shipment) without renegotiation.
-A FAT not anchored in the contract has limited control value.
 A FAT anchored in the contract becomes one of the procurement’s important control points.

 What does a FAT actually check?